• Skip to primary navigation

 If you're purchasing a banneton, it's important to note that you'll need to buy liners, too.
 A liner is crucial for keeping your bread dough smooth when it's flipped out of the banneton.

-The liner will need to be used with any bread you make, whether working with rice flour or a delicious sourdough bread dough!
+The liner can be used with any bread you make, whether working with rice flour or a delicious sourdough bread dough!

 How to Choose the Best Banneton Depending On Your Dutch Oven Size